jep-project/jep/protocol.md

 In contrast to message identifiers, type identifiers don't show up in the actual JSON representation.
 Instead the type is implied by the corresponding property declaration.

+If a message makes use of the binary data part, this is indicated by the special keyword "binary" used within the curly braces:

+    message <message identifier> {
+      ...
+      binary
+    }

 As an example, consider the following declaration: